hanzala211/dev-env-cli/README.md

-## dev-env
+## dev-env-cli

 A small Go CLI for managing local development projects (start/stop/list) using a simple JSON config in your home directory.

 ### Features

-- Initialize a workspace at $HOME/dev-env
+- Initialize a workspace at $HOME/dev-env-cli
 - Track projects in projects.json
 - Start commands as detached processes and store their PIDs in stats.json
 - Stop running projects by name